 At primary school you will have mainly been taught by one teacher and most of your lessons will have taken place in the same classroom.
 At CRGS you will have a different teacher for each subject.
 You will have 15 teachers including your Form Tutor and will have your lessons in many different rooms.
 At first it feels strange to have to move from room to room and carry your books and pens from one room to another but it quickly becomes normal and by the end of the first half-term you will think it was strange to have spent all day in the same room!

 At CRGS we also set more homework than you might have completed at primary school.
 You should expect to complete around one hour of homework each day.
-You can use some of your lunchtime to use the IT rooms to complete tasks that require a computer.
+You can use some of your lunchtime to use the computer suites to complete tasks that require a computer.